sarah-antillia/EfficientDet-Augmented-Ovarian-Ultrasound-Images/README.md

 We use Python 3.8.10 to run tensoflow 2.11.1 on Windows11.<br>
 <h3>1.1 Install Microsoft Visual Studio Community</h3>
-Please install <a href="https://visualstudio.microsoft.com/ja/vs/community/">Microsoft Visual Studio Community</a>, which can be ITed to compile source code of
+Please install <a href="https://visualstudio.microsoft.com/ja/vs/community/">Microsoft Visual Studio Community</a>, which can be used to compile source code of
 <a href="https://github.com/cocodataset/cocoapi">cocoapi</a> for PythonAPI.<br>
 <h3>1.2 Create a python virtualenv </h3>
 Please run the following command to create a python virtualenv of name <b>py38-efficientdet</b>.